bignaux/lwNBD/plugins/pcmstream/lwnbd-pcmstream-plugin.md

 pacmd update-sink-proplist playstation2 device.icon_name="audio-speakers"
 ```

-You can now set this new sink to stream you want to bridge or set as default sink in pavucontrol,
+You can now set this new sink to stream you want to bridge or set as default sink in your favorite pulseaudio ui (pavucontrol ...), here pacmd cli :
-(pavucontrol-qt label default as fallback, fix that) or use cli :

 ```shell
 pacmd set-default-sink playstation2